kslamet/build-a-bot-with-twilio/README.md

 | 9 | What should I do? |
 | 10 | What can you do? |
 9. We will be using Rates API http://ratesapi.io/ to retrieve the currency exchange data, and have already built out a Twilio Function to fetch the data for us - https://tangerine-toad-5117.twil.io/currency
-10. Create the convert_currencies task (we will do this via console, but Twilio does provide a programmatic way of doing this via Command Line Interface) [here](https://github.com/kslamet/build-a-bot-with-twilio/blob/master/convert_currencies_v1.json)
+10. Create the convert_currencies task [copy code here](https://github.com/kslamet/build-a-bot-with-twilio/blob/master/convert_currencies_v1.json)
 11. Add the task samples (yes, one by one) into the samples section

 | convert_currencies  | Sample |